MRX8024/motors-sync/wiki/EN.md

 bash ~/motors-sync/install.sh
 ```

-2. Connect the accelerometer, for example, as when measuring resonances
-for input_shaper.
-3. Add a section to the configuration file and partially configure it for
+2. Add a section to the configuration file and partially configure it for
 the first measurement -
 ```
 [motors_sync]
 axes: x,y
 #    Axes on which calibration will be performed.
-accel_chip_x:
-accel_chip_y:
+accel_chip:
 #    Accelerometers for vibration collection: adxl345 / mpu9250 / lis2dw,
-#    etc. Are indicated for each axis on which calibration is performed.
+#    etc. Are indicated general or for axis on which calibration is
+#    performed, for example - accel_chip_x or accel_chip_y.
+#chip_filter: median
+#    Filter type for data from the accelerometer: 'median' works well in
+#    most cases, but some particularly noisy printers (fans, etc.) may
+#    require a more powerful filter - 'kalman'.
+On lis2dw filters disabled.
+#median_size: 3
+#    Median filter window size.
+#kalman_coeffs: 1.1, 1., 1e-1, 1e-2, .5, 1.
+#    Simple coefficients describing the kalman filter.
 #microsteps: 16
 #    Maximum microstepping displacement of the stepper motor rotor.
 It's
 #    not necessary to increase the value above 16 with 20t pulley, these
 #    fluctuations are elusive.
+#sync_method: default
+#    Methods for synchronizing two axes on interconnected kinematics:
+#    'alternately' - the axes move alternately, step by step. (default)
+#    'synchronous' - the axes move depending on their magnitude, trying
+#    to minimizing the delta between axis magnitudes.
+#    Methods for synchronizing axis/axes on NOT interconnected kinematics:
+#    'sequential' - axes are calibrated sequentially. (default)
 #model: linear
 #    Model of the dependence of the displacement of microsteps on the
 #    shaft of a stepper motor depends on the magnitude of the measured
 #    oscillations.
+Are indicated general or for axis.
+Supported models:
-Supported models: linear, quadratic, cubic, power, root,
+#    linear, quadratic, power, root, hyperbolic, exponential.
-#    hyperbolic, exponential.
 #model_coeffs: 20000, 0
 #    Coefficients above the described model, for calculating microsteps.
+#    Are indicated general or for axis.
-#max_step_size: 5
+#max_step_size: 3
 #    The maximum number of microsteps that the motor can take move at time,
 #    to achieve the planned magnitude.
+#axes_steps_diff: 4
+#    Only for synchronous sync method: microstep difference between two
+#    axes to trigger an additional check of the current magnitude on the
+#    weaker axis.
+The typical and minimum value - max_step_size + 1.
-#retry_tolerance: 999999
+#retry_tolerance: 0
 #    The forced threshold to which a pair of stepper motors on one belt
 #    will have to lower the magnitude of the oscillations.
 It's recommended
 #    to configure in order to filter possible inaccuracies.
 After several